MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-deploying-the-appv-sequencer-and-client.md

 The SCS mode is helpful in the following scenarios:

--   Virtual desktop infrastructure (VDI) deployments
+* Virtual desktop infrastructure (VDI) deployments

--   Remote Desktop Services deployments
+* Remote Desktop Services deployments

-To use SCS in your environment, you must configure the App-V client to run in SCS mode (it will not use SCS mode by default).
+To use SCS in your environment, you must configure the App-V client to run in SCS mode, as it does not use SCS mode by default.

 There might be cases when the administrator pre-loads some virtual applications on the computer that runs the App-V client in SCS mode.
 This can be accomplished with Windows PowerShell commands to add, publish, and mount the package.
 For example, if a package is pre-loaded on all computers, the administrator could add, publish, and mount the package by using Windows PowerShell commands.
 The package would not stream across the network because it would be locally stored.